 Group outcomes are generally more efficient than what individuals could do by themselves.
 Group activities to attain some common goal, however, require each member of the group to perform constant mind reading of the other members and evaluate how others may react to one's action.
-The mechanism by which one reads other's mind in a conflicting or cooperative situation is known in the psychology literature as theory of mind, a term introduced by Premack and Woodruff (1978).
-Doherty (2008) describes various mechanisms for the theory of mind.
+The mechanism by which one reads other's mind in a conflicting or cooperative situation is known in the psychology literature as theory of mind, a term introduced by Premack and Woodruff, 1978.
+Doherty, 2008 describes various mechanisms for the theory of mind.
 One who has better emotional intelligence and a better theory of mind can be more effective in a group, and can become the leader of the group.
-A group can have a higher level of group emotional intelligence and cognitive intelligence than another group, and can be more efficient and more productive as a result for many activities, Woolley et al. (2010).
-In experimental game theory such non-cognitive skills-emotional intelligence and theory of mind-play important role, (Camerer et al., 2005; Kahneman, 2013; Winter, 2014).
-The recent economics literature shows that non-cognitive skills such as socialization and motivation are also important for positive labor market outcomes, (Deming, 2017; Heckman and Raut, 2016; Raut, 2003; Maluccio et al., 2009).
+A group can have a higher level of group emotional intelligence and cognitive intelligence than another group, and can be more efficient and more productive as a result for many activities, (see Woolley et al., 2010, more on group intelligence and related references).
+In experimental game theory such non-cognitive skills-emotional intelligence and theory of mind-play important role, (see, for instance, Camerer et al., 2005; Kahneman, 2013; Winter, 2014).
+The recent economics literature shows that non-cognitive skills such as socialization and motivation are also important for positive labor market outcomes, (See, for instance Deming, 2017; Heckman and Raut, 2016; Raut, 2003; Maluccio et al., 2009).

 Where are these emotional intelligence or non-cognitive skills and the cognitive skills produced?
-For the effect of early childhood experiences, especially mother-child interactions, on the development of the theory of mind of the child, see (Doherty, 2008; Ruffman et al., 2002).
-Another branch of the psychology literature, e.g. the work of Bowlby (1982), argues that affect (emotion) dysregulation which begins to form immediately after birth, especially during the first two years of age, from low quality interaction of the primary care-taker (generally the mother) with the baby can have long lasting effects on emotional development of the child in later ages.
-NETWORK (2004) carried a longitudinal study and found evidence for such affect dysregulation mechanisms.
+For the effect of early childhood experiences, especially mother-child interactions, on the development of the theory of mind of the child, see Doherty, 2008; Ruffman et al., 2002.
+Another branch of the psychology literature, e.g. the work of Bowlby, 1982, argues that affect (emotion) dysregulation which begins to form immediately after birth, especially during the first two years of age, from low quality interaction of the primary care-taker (generally the mother) with the baby can have long lasting effects on emotional development of the child in later ages.
+NETWORK, 2004 carried a longitudinal study and found evidence for such affect dysregulation mechanisms.
 The emotional dysregulation also conditions cognitive developments of children.
-More recent neurobiology research on this phenomena confirms this, see for instance, A. N. Schore (2005) and see J. R. Schore and A. N. Schore (2008) for a survey of this line of research.
+More recent neurobiology research on this phenomena confirms this, see for instance, A. N. Schore, 2005 and see J. R. Schore and A. N. Schore, 2008 for a survey of this line of research.
 When parents are incapable of producing these skills, a good preschool program can be a good substitute for it.